 Kalbarri is approximately 6.5 hours drive from Australia’s sunny capital of Perth, or you can fly to Geraldton with Qantas, hire a car and drive north to Kalbarri which is approximately 1hr 50 mins drive.

 What else you can do in Kalbarri

 The Kalbarri National Park is a short drive out of town offering superb walking trails and boasts over 800 species of wildflowers which create an awe-inspiring display from July to October each year.
 Best known for the iconic Nature's Window, there are 14 sites within the Park including easy trails Ross Graham Lookout and Hawk's Head Lookout as well as more adventurous hiking trails of The Loop and Z Bend.
+The Kalbarri Skywalk is a welcome addition to the Park's lookouts.
 Follow one of the many walking trails, join a river cruise, or try abseiling and quad biking.